oracle/python-oracledb/doc/src/user_guide/installation.rst

 The libraries must be either 32-bit or 64-bit, matching your Python architecture.
-Note Oracle Database 23ai 32-bit clients are not available on any platform, however, you can use older 32-bit clients to connect to Oracle Database 23ai.
+Note Oracle Database 23ai 32-bit clients are not available on any platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.

 1. Set required Oracle environment variables by running the Oracle environment